DaedalusDock/daedalusdock/tgui/README.md

 - `yarn tgui:analyze` - Run a bundle analyzer.
 - `yarn tgui:bench` - Run benchmarks.
 - `yarn tgfont:build` - Build icon fonts.
-- `yarn tgui-polyfill:build` - Build polyfills.
-You need to run it when updating any of the static (numbered) polyfills.

 ## Important Memo